To help independent bands make money.

 As a musician, selling your work should be a key goal for survival, not a last-resort plea to make ends meet.
 Bands need to be unafraid of selling their stuff and be proud of what they’re selling.

 The Beatles, the Rolling Stones, the Who, Led Zeppelin, Elton John… None of them have been shy about making shitloads of money from their music, and nor should you be.

 And it should be about making products that people are willing to pay for, not just pleas for donations.
 Spotify plays, gig tickets, album downloads, merch, signed photos… whatever helps you make money from the countless hours you spend writing, rehearsing, recording and playing live.

-The Real Rob Taylor podcast is designed to help them do that which is why everyone who gets played gets their products plugged and those all-important backlinks from the website.
+The Real Rob Taylor podcast is designed to help you do that.
+Everyone who gets played gets their products plugged and those all-important backlinks from the website.

 To eliminate pay for play.

-By playing tracks based on the quality of the music, rather than the simple fact the artist has paid to be played (because they haven’t) Real Rob Taylor listeners end up with a better show, which they can then share with their friends, giving everyone a wider audience and a much better experience.
+With playlists selected by humans Real Rob Taylor listeners end up with a better experience, which they can will hopefully share with their friends, giving everyone a wider audience and a much better experience.

 So whether you’re a musician or a music fan, get on the guest list, follow the Real Rob Taylor on Twitter, Facebook and Instagram and subscribe on your favourite podcast app (just search for Real Rob Taylor) to be among the first to hear the best new music from the hottest independent bands, artists and labels on the planet.